MCR Curriculum

 Regulatory Affairs Specialization

-Regulatory affairs is an expanding area in medical product development in the U.S. and globally.
-Regulatory affairs professionals represent a diverse array of roles, with the commonality of being a key point of contact between companies and regulatory bodies such as the U.S. FDA.
+Regulatory Affairs is an expanding area in medical product development in the U.S. and globally.
+Regulatory Affairs professionals represent a diverse array of roles, with the commonality of being a key point of contact between companies and regulatory bodies such as the U.S. FDA.
 Areas of focus are vast and may include quality assurance, clinical trial reporting (e.g., regulatory writing), medical product development and promotional review.

 Coursework in the Regulatory Affairs Specialization emphasizes the assurance of the safe and effective medical product development and use throughout the product life cycle – from conception to commercialization.
 Topics in the specialization cover regulatory strategy during medical product development, regulatory oversight and documentation and report generation.
 Graduates from this track may work in many settings, including academic institutions, government, pharmaceutical companies, institutional review boards (IRBs) and clinical research organizations (CROs).